Raven (wrestler): NWA World Heavyweight Champion (2005–2006)

 On June 19, 2005, Raven turned face and fulfilled his self-proclaimed destiny when he won the NWA World Heavyweight Championship at Slammiversary (by taking Jeff Jarrett's place after Jarrett attacked a fan from the crowd earlier that night and got arrested), defeating A.J.
 Styles, Abyss, Sean Waltman and Monty Brown in a five way King of the Mountain match.
 He successfully defended the title in two defenses over the following months against Abyss at No Surrender, and Rhino two months later at Unbreakable.
 Against Rhino he showed his full array of moves and peeled back the years looking like the Raven in ECW and early WCW.
 He not only defeated Rhino but hit a Raven Effect DDT on Jeff Jarrett, with the assistance of Jeff Hardy running to the ringside.
 He also had a tag team match with Sabu against Jeff Jarrett and Rhino.

-On September 15, Raven lost the NWA Title to Jeff Jarrett in Oldcastle, Ontario, Canada, at a special event of Border City Wrestling.
+On September 15, Raven lost the NWA World Heavyweight Championship to Jeff Jarrett in Oldcastle, Ontario, Canada, at a special event of Border City Wrestling.
 America's Most Wanted ("Wildcat" Chris Harris and "Cowboy" James Storm) came out and interfered on Jarrett's behalf.
 BCW officials immediately contacted TNA Director of Authority Larry Zbyszko, who declared the title change official (TNA had briefly gone dark on its national television timeslot prior to jumping to Spike TV, prompting a title change in another NWA based promotion).
 This led to Raven feuding with Larry Zbyszko, who brought in wrestlers like PJ Polaco and Chris K to wrestle Raven.
 This culminated in a match at Final Resolution where Raven wrestled Sean Waltman with the stipulation that if Raven lost he would have to leave TNA.
 Raven lost the match and went on hiatus as a result.

 Raven returned to TNA on April 23, 2006 at the Lockdown pay-per-view, and reignited his feud with Zbyszko.
 They would end their feud at Victory Road in a Hair vs. Hair match which Raven won.